valderman/wanchan/README.md

 * Batch mode: perform a whole bunch of searches at once.
 * Daemon mode: never miss a release again, let nyanbda keep track of new episodes.
+* Web daemon mode: explore and track new releases using a fancy web interface.

 Building and installing